 Client: Colgan Air Services, LLC

-Context: Colgan Air Services is a small, Part 61 flight school that experiences frequent CFI turnover, leading to inconsistent training and student disruption.
-Many incoming instructors are new to teaching or unfamiliar with the Part 61 environment.
-To improve efficiency and consistency, Colgan prioritized developing a standardized eLearning course that equips new CFIs with foundational knowledge, expectations, and responsibilities from day one.
+Context: Colgan Air Services is a small business, Part 61 flight school that experiences frequent CFI turnover, which can lead to inconsistent onboarding and disruption for students.
+Many incoming flight instructors are new to teaching or unfamiliar with the Part 61 environment.
+To improve efficiency and consistency, Colgan prioritized the development of a standardized eLearning course to prepare new CFIs with the foundational knowledge, expectations, and responsibilities needed from day one.

 Challenge: Colgan Air Services faced inefficient and inconsistent training for new CFIs due to the absence of a standardized training process.
 Most incoming instructors had limited or no experience working in a small business, Part 61 flight school environment, which left them unprepared for Colgan’s unique operational expectations.
 As a result, CFIs struggled to perform key responsibilities and often lacked clarity around customer service standards, airport security procedures, and administrative duties.
 These gaps led to repeated issues that required additional time and resources to address.
 Colgan needed a solution that would streamline training and ensure all CFIs were set up for success from the start.